Pavneet-Sing/RoomDemo/README.md

  [Making a Notes App Using Room Database](https://www.pluralsight.com/guides/making-a-notes-app-using-room-database ) guide published on [**Pluralsight**](https://www.pluralsight.com)

+Note: This project is using [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask) which has been deprecated in Android R(aka Android 11) so follow [room-demo-repo](https://github.com/Pavneet-Sing/room-demo-repo) for udpated codebase.

 Introduction
 ------------
 Room is a part of android framework to enhance the database integration with the support of android component to follow the best practices for database oriented apps.
 Room architecture can be defined as